MRazian/gpdroid/README.md

 ## Network Trafiic Analyzer
 ### Netmonitor

+Advantages
-+Open source
+* Open source

-Advantages:
+* Do not require root access
-+Easy launching
+* Easy launching
-+Display trafic per app: so, you can check your desire app's traffic +Display all traffic outgoing your phone either browser, applications, websocket, and so forth
+* Display trafic per app: so, you can check your desire app's traffic

-Limitation
+* Display all traffic outgoing your device
+  * either browser, applications, websocket, and so forth
+* Shallow learning curve

+Limitations
-+Unable to decrypt the SSL traffic
+- Unable to decrypt the SSL traffic